-- A. Forms/Formats - Forms, with the exception of program specific requirements, may be found on the State Procurement Office website referred to in Section 1.2, Website Reference.
+- A. Forms/Formats Forms, with the exception of program specific requirements, may be found on the State Procurement Office website referred to in Section 1.2, Website Reference.
 Refer to the Section 5, Proposal Application Checklist for the location of program specific forms. - 1.
 Proposal Application Identification (Form SPOH-200).
 Provides Applicant proposal identification (see Attachment A). - 2.
 Proposal Application Checklist.
 The checklist provides Applicants specific program requirements, reference and location of required RFP proposal forms, and the order in which all proposal components should be collated and submitted to the state purchasing agency (see Attachment B). - 3.
 Table of Contents.
 A sample table of contents for proposals is located in Section 5, Attachments.
 This is a sample and meant as a guide.
 The table of contents may vary depending on the RFP (see Attachment C). - 4.
 Proposal Application (Form SPOH-200A).
 Applicant shall submit comprehensive narratives that address all proposal requirements specified in Section 3, Proposal Application Instructions (see Attachment D), including a cost proposal and budget forms (see Attachment E). - B. Program Specific Requirements.
-Program specific requirements and exhibits are included in Sections 2 and 3, as applicable. - C. Multiple or Alternate Proposals.
-Multiple proposals and Alternate Proposals shall not be accepted. - D. Provider Compliance.
+Program specific requirements are included in Sections 2 and 3, as applicable.
+Required federal and state certifications are listed on the Proposal Application Checklist in Section 5. - C. Multiple or Alternate Proposals.
+Multiple proposals shall be accepted but alternate proposals shall not be accepted (see Service Specifications, Section 2 of this RFP). - D. Provider Compliance.
 All Providers shall comply with all laws governing entities doing business in the State. - 1.
 Tax Clearance.
 Pursuant to HRS §103-53, as a prerequisite to entering into contracts of \$25,000 or more, Providers are required to have a tax clearance from the Hawaii State Department of Taxation (DOTAX) and the Internal Revenue Service (IRS).
 Refer to Section 1.2, Website Reference for DOTAX and IRS website address. - 2.
 Labor Law Compliance.
 Pursuant to HRS §103-55, Providers shall be in compliance with all applicable laws of the federal and state governments relating to workers' compensation, unemployment compensation, payment of wages, and safety.
-Refer to Section 1.2, Website Reference for the Department of Labor and Industrial Relations (DLIR) website address.

-3. Business Registration.
+Refer to Section 1.2, Website Reference for the Department of Labor and Industrial Relations (DLIR) website address. - 3.
+Business Registration.
 Prior to contracting, owners of all forms of business doing business in the state except sole proprietorships, charitable organizations, unincorporated associations and foreign insurance companies shall be registered and in good standing with the Department of Commerce and Consumer Affairs (DCCA), Business Registration Division.
 Foreign insurance companies must register with DCCA, Insurance Division.
 More information is on the DCCA website.
 Refer to Section 1.2, Website Reference for DCCA website address.

 Providers may register with Hawaii Compliance Express (HCE) for online compliance verification from the DOTAX, IRS, DLIR, and DCCA.
 There is a nominal annual registration fee (currently \$12) for the service.
 The HCE's online "Certificate of Vendor Compliance" provides the registered Provider's current compliance status as of the issuance date, and is accepted for both contracting and final payment purposes.
-The HCE shall be dated no later than 30 days prior to the Applicant's proposal submission date.
 Refer to Section 1.2, Website Reference, for HCE's website address.